How to Make DIY Cat Toys

 9. Turn the toy right side out.
 Use the end of a pen or pencil to push into the corners and curves to make sure the fabric isn't bunched up inside.
 Fill with a small amount of fiberfill.
 Add a scoop or two of catnip depending on your (or your cat's) preference.

-10. Fold the raw edges of the opening under 1/2-inch and sew the opening shut.
+10. Fold the raw edges of the opening under 1/2" and sew the opening shut.
 Do some reversing at the beginning and end to lock your stitches in place.
 Cut your threads.

 You've done it!
 Now it's time to enjoy watching your cat play with their new toy.

 We hope you enjoyed this fun craft sewing project.
 Be sure to check out our other pet-related craft projects and other easy DIYs.
-Go to our "How-To" section and click on "Projects & Tips."
-From there, you can sort by "Crafts," "Pet Related" "Decorative Accents" and more.
+Go to our "LEARN" section and click on "DIY Projects."
+From there, you can sort by "Crafts," "Pet Related," "Decorative Accents" and more.
 Have you made any toys or other fun things for your pets?
 Post photos in the comments section below!